15 min read

 While some plugins focus on lightweight discussion boards, others are designed for complete online communities with Q&A systems, activity feeds, idea voting, and member engagement tools.

-Below are the best free forum plugins for WordPress in 2026 based on usability, scalability, customization, moderation features, SEO capabilities, and overall community-building experience.
+Below are the best free forum plugins for WordPress based on usability, scalability, customization, moderation features, SEO capabilities, and overall community-building experience.

-Jetonomy is a free forum plugin that gives you four types of community spaces in one install: discussion forums, Q&A boards, idea voting, and social feeds.
-Most other plugins only handle one of these.
+Jetonomy is a free forum plugin and the most complete bbPress alternative available today.
+It gives you four types of community spaces in one install: discussion forums, Q&A boards, idea voting, and social feeds.
+Most other plugins handle only one of these formats.

 What you get (free, no limits)